BrettVerney/cisco43calc/README.md

 It simply asks the user for the number of WLCs to be used in a network, returns a prompt requesting the IP address of each, and converts the items to a complete DHCP Option 43 string.

-Thanks to [Yauhen Shulitski](https://github.com/jsnjack) for the advice on arg parsing.

 ## Background

 A common method for a Cisco LWAPPs to discover and join a Cisco WLC is to specify a list of WLC IP addresses within the vendor specific DHCP Option 43, which can be returned by a DHCP server within a DHCP Offer message.
 The AP however, requires the value to be returned in hexadecimal format by specifying a concatenated string comprised of Type-Length-Value (TLV) blocks as follows: